Global online ESL market size in 2024?

 Where can I find online English teaching jobs with no degree?

 My Complete Job List is a comprehensive list of the 50+ best and highest-paying online jobs for Australians and New Zealanders.
 Around ≈50% of all listed roles are open to those without a university degree.
-It’s updated weekly and has been built by a teacher, for teachers over the last two years to be the best resource of its kind.
-It is the easiest way to begin applying to jobs that fit in with your required hours, the students that you’d like to teach (kids vs adults) and the rate you’d like to earn.
+It’s updated weekly and has been built by a teacher, for teachers over the last four years to be the best resource of its kind.
+It is the easiest way to begin applying to jobs that fit in with your required hours, the students that you’d like to teach (kids vs adults) and the rate you want.

 There are a few ways that non-degree holders can succeed at teaching English online:

 • Enrol in a quality TESOL/TEFL qualification.
-These courses are designed to give you the fundamentals of teaching online and will give you a lot more confidence to begin;
+You’ll gain the fundamentals of teaching online and a lot more confidence to begin;

 • Do as many additional free courses as you can and be open to continually learning and growing as a teacher;